chyavan-mc/STA-380/Solutions.md

     ## Weighting          : term frequency (tf)

 We can see that the sparsity of the document is very high.
-Let us now remove all elements which have a sparse factor greater than 0.975.
+Let us now remove all elements that have a sparse factor greater than 0.975.

 ``` r
 #inspect(DTM[1:10,1:5])